feddelegrand7/mini007/README.md

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> Sure!
 Did you know that date palms can live for over 100 years and produce
-#> fruit for up to 70 years?
-Some date palm trees have been known to still be
-#> fruitful even after a century!
+#> fruit for more than 60 years?
+That's a long-lasting source of sweet treats!
 agent$invoke("And one more.")
-#> Here's another fun fact: Dates were one of the first cultivated fruits, with
+#> Absolutely!
+Fun fact: Dates are one of the oldest cultivated fruits, with
-#> evidence of date farming dating back over 6,000 years in the Middle East!
+#> evidence of date farming dating back over 5,000 years in the Middle East!

 # Clear all messages except the system prompt
 agent$reset_conversation_history()